IBM/openshift101/workshop/exercise-3/README.md

-# Exercise 3: Metrics and Dashboards
+# Exercise 3: Metrics and dashboards

 In this exercise, we'll explore the third-party monitoring and metrics dashboards that are installed for free with OpenShift!